General’s/Admiral’s Breast Eagles

 uc4019-05a[1].jpeg.jpg

-This is one of the more sought-after patterns of General officer breast eagles.
-Notice the multi-tone bullion wire.
+This is one of the more sought-after patterns of General officer breast eagles and is often seen on personality uniforms.
+Notice the multi-tone bullion wire and the extremely tight embroidery.

 manstein eagle